Seamus Heaney Reads “Death of a Naturalist” and His Nobel Lecture on the Power of Poetry

 How poetry works to “persuade that vulnerable part of our consciousness” and remind us that we are “hunters and gatherers of values.”

-How heartbreaking to learn that beloved Irish poet, playwright, and translator Seamus Heaney (April 13, 1939–August 30, 2013) has died.
-The recipient of innumerable awards, including the 1995 Nobel Prize for Literature, he has been noted as the best-read living poet in the world in the past few decades.
+Beloved Irish poet, playwright, and translator Seamus Heaney (April 13, 1939–August 30, 2013) was the recipient of innumerable awards, including the 1995 Nobel Prize for Literature, and was noted in his lifetime as the best-read living poet in the world in the past few decades.

 To celebrate his legacy, here is Heaney’s exquisite reading of the title poem from his 1966 anthology Death of a Naturalist (public library), followed by his timeless wisdom on poetry, politics, and culture from his Nobel acceptance speech.

 All year the flax-dam festered in the heart

 Flax had rotted there, weighted down by huge sods.

 Wove a strong gauze of sound around the smell.

 There were dragon-flies, spotted butterflies,

 But best of all was the warm thick slobber

 Of frogspawn that grew like clotted water